PavanBahuguni/to_do_list/README.md

 #How to run:
 1. Download and Install nodejs from https://nodejs.org/en/download/<br>
-2. Clone this Project<br>
+2. Clone this Project.</br>
-3. Change current working directory to project directory and run the command
+3. Change current working directory to project directory and run the command.</br> **npm install**
-  > **Tip:** To make sure mathematical expressions are rendered properly on your website, include **MathJax** into your template:
+4. Open http://localhost:3000 to run the app.